Jacksonville Waves: Team identity

-During the announcement, league officials stated that the team’s branding draws from Jacksonville’s geography—where the St. Johns River meets the Atlantic Ocean—and honors the legacy of the WAVES, Women Accepted for Volunteer Emergency Service, the women's branch of the United States Navy Reserve during World War II, many of whom served at Naval Air Station Jacksonville.
+During the launch announcement, league officials stated that the team’s branding draws from Jacksonville’s geography—where the St. Johns River meets the Atlantic Ocean—and honors the legacy of the WAVES, Women Accepted for Volunteer Emergency Service, the women's branch of the United States Navy Reserve during World War II, many of whom served at Naval Air Station Jacksonville.

 Arena

 The entrance to VyStar Veterans Memorial Arena.

 The Waves will play their home games at VyStar Veterans Memorial Arena.
 The UpShot League will play a season of 20 home games and 20 away games.
 The arena has a capacity of up to 15,000.
 Andy Kaufmann, the owner of Zawyer Sports & Entertainment, stated in the team's introductory press conference that he wanted to average a higher attendance than some WNBA teams.